dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 7 - Blending options

 I covered one demo of the blending option in the above section in which I go over many of the features of the main material class.
 However I would say that the blending option does very much deserve a section of its own.
+So I will at least start this section to say the least, and then expand more with additional future edits as I look into this subject about threejs materials more so.

 ### 7.1 - No Blending compared to default normal blending